-Q: I keep hearing I should be eating a high fiber diet.
+Ask Keri: I keep hearing I should be eating a high-fiber diet.
 Why?

-Old school thought was that a high fiber diet was something to worry about when your senior citizen discount became available, but new school thought is that fiber is a super important part of a healthy diet at all stages and ages.
+Old school thought was that a high-fiber diet was something to worry about when your senior citizen discount became available.
+But the new school of thought is that fiber is a super important part of a healthy diet at all stages and ages.

 Dietary fiber is the part of plant foods that your body cannot digest.
 It’s classified into two categories: the kind that doesn’t dissolve in water (insoluble fiber) and the type that does (soluble fiber).

 Soluble fiber soaks up water like a sponge and turns into a gel-like consistency during digestion; it slows the process of digestion and helps your body absorb nutrients.

 This is why you feel full for a longer period of time after eating a high-fiber meal versus a low-fiber one (ah ha!).
 Soluble fiber also helps to lower blood cholesterol and manage blood sugar levels.

 Most soluble fibers also are known as prebiotics.
 Prebiotics feed the healthy bacteria of your gut and this may help improve your immune system, digestive health and aid in calcium absorption.
 Yes, you still need to consume probiotics, too.

 Insoluble fiber, on the other hand, helps to speed up foods going through the body and bulks up your poop.
 (Sounds gross, but it kind of acts as a scrub brush going through your intestines).